| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 21:25 "and on the earth dismay among nations, in perplexity at the roaring of the sea and the waves" Apocalyptic literature has much in common with OT wisdom literature.
 In this text there is a good example of synonymous parallelism.
 The imagery of the sea for the nations comes from Daniel (cf. Dan.
 7:2-3).

 21:26 "coming upon the world" This phrase is unique to Luke.
 It refers to the known inhabited world, not the whole planet.
+It may refer to the chaos in Rome with the suicide of Nero in A.D.
+68.

 ▣ "for the powers of the heavens will be shaken" This reflects several passages in Isa.
 13:10,13; 24:22; 34:4; 51:6.
 This imagery has two orientations.

-21:27 "Then they will see" This seems to refer to all mankind.
-This seems to preclude a secret rapture.
+21:27 "Then they will see" This could refer to

 ▣ "the Son of Man coming in a cloud" "Son of Man" is Jesus' self-chosen title.
 It apparently comes from Ezek.
 2:1 and Dan.
 7:13, where it combines humanity and Deity.
 The presence of a cloud fits OT and NT allusions to a cloud being the transportation of Deity.
-It is present at many of the major events of the end-time (cf. Matt.
+It is present at many of the major events of judgment (cf. Matt.
 24:30; 26:64; 1 Thess.
 4:17; Rev. 1:7).

 SPECIAL TOPIC: COMING ON THE CLOUDS